Sheffer Fund for Roman Catholic Studies

 - Research at Sacre Coeur Hospital in Beirut on service during the Lebanese Civil War

 - Reinventing the Catholic Faith: Investigating Ecclesial Base Communities in Post-revolution Nicaragua

 - Photographic Essay on Catholic Community and Ancient Churches in Azerbaijan

 - La Saleth Festival in South India: A Study of Hindu-Catholic Syncretism

 - Research on Catherine of Siena in Italy

 - Archives Preservation for Sister of Perpetual Adoration at Mount Saint Francis

-- St. John's Bible Exhibition, with featured speakers and workshops (with Benet Hill Monastery)
+- I.D.E.A.
+Space Exhibition on the St. John's Bible, with lectures and workshops (with Benet Hill Monastery)

 - Roman Catholic Patronage in Baroque Ceiling Paintings (Farnese Gallery in Rome)